The future of mobility could be green ammonia

 Our work with green ammonia

 UH2 works with green ammonia as an alternative to fossil fuels, providing the same functionality on a large scale.
-These green power alternatives are fundamental for a sustainable and complete clean energy transition.
+A comprehensive and sustained shift to renewable energy depends on these green power options.
 UH2 has been working on alternative and innovative energy carriers and storage solutions for a number of years.

 Discover more here.